EllaCloudCannon/sendit-hugo-template/content/blog/is-tech-making-our-life-more-easier.md

 ### Tracking

-Choose a reliable ESP that allows you to track opens and clicks so you can figure out which types of messages work best for your audience.
+Choose a reliable ESP that allows you to track opens and clicks so you can figure out which types of messages work best for your audience hjhjh.

 ### Send your best email